zjj/OpenStackManager/README.md

 =======
-I am not going to re-invent the wheel(Horizon), This is a (web.py + bootstrap) based app for managing virtual machine for multi-user model ,some users are admins, while the others are normal users,they need instances to do something.
+I am not going to re-invent the wheel(Horizon), This is a (web.py + bootstrap) based app for managing virtual machine for multi-user model ,some users are admins, while the others are normal users,they need VMs to do something.

 Functions
 ========
-to singed-up users, a user could apply a virtual machine, they if the admin admit his application,a virtual machine will be created for him, he then could login to his machine while SSH.and the applier could mange his own virtual machines, while the admins could manage all the virtual machines.
+A user who have signed on could apply a VM, if the admin admit his application,a VM will be created for him, he then could login to his machine via SSH. and the applier could mange his own VMs, while the admins could manage all the virtual machines.

 ps: After signing up, a user have to supply a public key for ssh.